-As a blogger or online business you will no doubt have heard about the need to write guest posts and to have these articles shared across the web on other high ranked websites and blogs.
+As blogger or online business you will no doubt have heard about the need to write guest posts and to have these articles shared across the web on other high ranked websites and blogs.
 The idea is that you get…

 People clicking through to your site there and then and hopefully becoming new regular readers.

-What a lot of people do is when they write a guest post they generally link back to the home page and/or use an anchor text which is also linked to the homepage.
+What a lot of people do is when they write a Big Guest Posting they generally link back to the home page and/or use an anchor text which is also linked to the homepage.
 After some recent updates, a very well known Pheonix SEO Agency discovered that Google does not love the anchor text system as they once did, they are now looking for a more mixed up natural looking link web.

 The anchor text used to be the keyword that you wanted your site to be ranked for.
 For example if you wanted to be ranked for the keyword social media expert advice, that keyword phrase would be added to the bottom of every guest post that was published and then hyperlinked back to your home page.
 You may have already seen some answers to this question on our about as page, but if not, please do have a quick read, In seo mastermind sessions, it explains our approach and gives details of our experience, discover answers some vital questions about SEO.